manybence/rover/README.txt

 - Connect motor driver board to port X9 via USB-C cable.
 - Connect PC to port X10 via Ethernet cable.
 - Connect A-mode and Doppler probes to any of X1-X4.
 Remember to select the correct port on the GUI before scanning.
+- Connect 12V power to the motor driver board.

 The firmware (and different processing scripts) of the Raspberry Pi are located at: home/rapid/projects/app